Understand Your Condition

 - Try to avoid full-fat dairy products, processed foods, and foods high in salt (sodium) and preservatives.

-- Substitute butter or margarine for healthier fats such as olive oil, avocados and a handful of almonds (remember, fat that becomes solid on the counter should probably be avoided).
+- Swap out butter or margarine for healthier fats such as olive oil, avocados and a handful of almonds (remember, fat that becomes solid on the counter should probably be avoided).
 Nuts, fish, certain oils (olive, canola and peanut oils) and other foods rich in omega-3 fatty acids are good choices.

 - Consider keeping a food diary so you can see what you are eating and what dietary habits you might need to change.